John Cleese mocked for asking why BBC hasn’t shown Monty Python ‘for over a decade’

 A second commented in disbelief: “Can anyone tell me how John Cleese (including his accountant or agent) doesn’t know that the BBC showed Monty Python back in 2019 for the 50th anniversary and then Netflix bought the rights to show it in the UK?”

-“You decided to give the exclusive rights to Netflix, you faded light bulb,” a third wrote, with a fourth calling him a “senile nonce”.
+“You decided to give the exclusive rights to Netflix, you faded light bulb,” a third wrote.

 “Cuz the BBC sold the license for the show to Netflix.
 I don’t work for the BBC but it’s pretty easy to find out, John,” comedian Sooz Kempner added.
 “I watched it on Netflix in 2020 with @garethjoyner and we’re right lefty woke cucks.
 We LOVED it.
 Absolutely fantastic, held up wonderfully 50 years later.”